wbyoung/jsi/_posts/00-06-03-persistance.md

 these relationships and query for them.
 Also make sure you can delete and update objects of each type of relationship.

+### Simple Usage

+- Define a migration
+- Create an object
+- Read an object
+- Update an object
+- Delete an object
+- Search through objects for something specific

+### One-to-Many

+- Define two tables in a migration
+- Create an object on the _one_ end of the relationship
+- Create a few of the other type
+- Search for a model on the _one_ side based on a condition for something from the _many_ side
+- Search for all models on the _many_ side that match a specific condition individually and are associated with a particular instance on the _one_ side
+- Delete specific objects on the _many_ side
+- Delete all objects on the _many_ side & the object on the _one_ side within a transaction

+### Many-to-Many

+- Define the required three tables in a migration
+- Create a bunch of objects that relate
+- Write queries to access them through their relationships

 [bookshelf]: http://bookshelfjs.org
 [knex]: http://knexjs.org